14 Traits of a Sheltered Person (and How They Affect Adulthood)

 The Psychological Mechanism

 Research from Harvard’s Center on the Developing Child explains that moderate stress helps build emotional resilience.
-Without it, individuals may struggle to manage anxiety later in life2.
+Without it, people struggle to manage anxiety later in life2.

 The pattern usually unfolds naturally: